muchcreative/Single-Stock-EDA-Example/README.md

 If you do not have this data, look into my other repositories for building a stock database.

-**Starting Ideas**
+**Null Hypothesis:**

 After defining our goals let's create a null hypothesis to encompass what we have to reject to create features or indicators for our strategy.

-*Our Null Hypothesis: Black swan events are not recognizable and can not be accounted for when trading*
+*Black swan events are not recognizable and can not be accounted for when trading*

 ## Breakdown